espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--skip-related-entities`

 Skip exporting / importing data and customization for related entities.
 This option is used in conjunction with `--entity-list`.
-By default this option is `off`.
+By default, this option is `off`.

 #### `--import-type`